Find out why we think traded life policy investments – or ‘death bonds’ – are unsuitable for most investors.

 TLPIs can fail entirely and customers can lose a significant amount of money.

 What to do if you invested in a TLPI

 If you were advised to invest in a TLPI, your financial adviser should be able to explain why they thought the investment was suitable for you.
 If you invested in a TLPI without advice, you may wish to seek independent advice on it and on what your options may be.

 If you no longer think your TLPI is the right investment for you, speak to a financial adviser to discuss your options.

 If you believe you were mis-sold a TLPI, you should contact the firm that arranged the investment for you and raise your concerns.
 They should have a procedure to follow to resolve matters with you.
-If you are not satisfied with their answer or proposed resolution, you can take your complaint to the Financial Ombudsman Service.
-If the adviser’s firm has gone out of business, the Financial Services Compensation Scheme (FSCS) might be able to help – but see below for more on why the FSCS might not cover investors.
+If you are not satisfied with their answer or the resolution they propose, you can take your complaint to the Financial Ombudsman Service.
+If the adviser’s firm has gone out of business, the Financial Services Compensation Scheme (FSCS) might be able to help – but see below for more on why the FSCS might not cover your investment.

-Protection for an investment in TLPIs depends on where the firm is based that holds the customer money.
+Protection for an investment in TLPIs depends on where the firm that holds the customer money is based.

 Most of these products are offshore and so are outside of our regulatory scope.
-This means investors are unlikely to be protected by the FSCS if things go wrong.
+This means investors are unlikely to be protected by the Finacial Services Compensation Scheme if things go wrong.

 For this reason, investors may also not have access to the Financial Ombudsman Service.
 It may still be possible, however, to complain about advice given or marketing material produced in the UK by an authorised firm.